tegorman13/ai_gd_chapter/Categories.md

 - Ganesh 2022 - A Modeling Approach for Measuring the Performance of a Human-AI Collaborative Process
 - Nguyen 2024 - Predicting and Understanding Human Action Decisions: Insights from Large Language Models and Cognitive Instance-Based Learning
 - Malloy 2024 - Applying Generative Artificial Intelligence to cognitive models of decision making
+- Pescetelli 2022 - A variational-autoencoder approach to solve the hidden profile task in hybrid human-machine teams

 ### Information Processing
 - Kneeland 2024 - How Do People Process Information from Automated Decision Aids: an Application of Systems Factorial Technology
 - Westby 2023 - Collective Intelligence in Human-AI Teams: A Bayesian Theory of Mind Approach
 - Eigner 2024- Determinants of LLM-assisted Decision Making
+- Liang, Donkin, Newell 2022 - Adapting to the algorithm: how accuracy comparisons promote the use of a decision aid

 ### Trust
 - Narayanan, S., Yu, G., Ho, C.-J., & Yin, M. 2023 -  How does Value Similarity affect Human Reliance in AI-Assisted Ethical Decision Making?